bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * Heightless and zoom show the same thing.
     * Always render Carousel, even in mobile.
 Show carousel if heightless.
     * Only About, Carousel, and Lyric need to render for SEO.

-# Ongoing weirdness
-* Switching between songs in local is slow, not as slow in staging